-Let us have a complete study on some of the deductions and deduction limit of deductions covered in the Chapter VIA.
+Let us have a complete study on some of the deductions and deduction limits of deductions covered in Chapter VIA.

-Section 80C deals with the deductions that is available on investments.
+Section 80C deals with the deductions that are available on investments.
 Under Section 80C, you are eligible to claim Rs.
-1, 50,000 from your total income which is taxable.
-This benefit is available for individual taxpayers and Hindu Undivided Family.
+1,50,000 from your total income which is taxable.
+This benefit is available for individual taxpayers and Hindu Undivided families.
 You have to specify this while filing for Income Tax returns and you will be able to obtain your extra money in your account.

-There a large number of tools or instruments in which investments can be made such as
+There are a large number of tools or instruments in which investments can be made such as

 - PPF Account

 Apart from these instruments, there are many other investment tools that help in the tax deduction claim.
 Amongst these, the most popular one is the PPF deduction.
 The contributions made to PPF account each year are eligible for a tax deduction and the limit for which is Rs.1.5 lakhs.

 Section 80CCC of Chapter VIA is about the LIC deductions or those deductions that can be claimed on the premium paid for LIC or other insurance providers.
 According to this section, an individual can avail of a tax deduction for any amount which has been paid towards the annuity plan of LIC or any other insurance provider.
 This Annuity plan must be for the purpose of receiving a pension from a fund that has been mentioned in Section 10(23AAB).
 The pension that is received from the annuity or any amount which is received on the surrender of the annuity is taxable in nature.